carvel-dev/carvel/proposals/ytt/005-semver/README.md

 #### version·(next_major, next_minor, next_patch)

 All of `version.next_major()`, `version.next_minor()` and `version.next_patch()` return a new `version` and bump the respective components.
-Existing `prerelease` and `metadata` are reset.
+Existing `prerelease` and `build` are reset.

 ```yaml
 #@ load("@ytt:semver", "semver")